-Callus Culture
+Callus culture

 Imagine we want to study how plants grow in space or create plants with super resistance to diseases.
 But growing full plants can be slow, space-consuming, and hard to control.
-This is where callus culture come in.
+This is where callus cultures come in.

 They allow us to grow plant cells in a lab under controlled conditions, making it easier to understand plant growth and manipulate plants for research or agricultural purposes.